crespoo-schwarz/jobrunr-demo/README.md

 3 - Run the application.
 Navigate to http://localhost:8080/swagger-ui/index.html#/product-controller/getProductById

+4 - The user and password are both admin

-4 - The application will schedule a job that will fail with the following error:
+5 - The application will schedule a job that will fail with the following error:

 failed to lazily initialize a collection of role: com.example.demo.Product.images: could not initialize proxy - no Session